farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 PST's state.
 Up to two `StaticPropertyRange` objects can be linked to the same PST range action to set the minimum and/or maximum tap.

+> The `normalValue` can be overridden in the SSI profile if a `RangeConstraint` with the same mRID as
+> the `StaticPropertyRange` is defined.
+In that case, the field `value` of the `RangeConstraint` will be considered
+> instead.

 ### Network Actions {#network-actions}

 #### Topological Action {#topological-action}